christianhbye/21cmVAE/README.rst

    python -m pip install 21cmVAE

-To install the recommended packages (matplotlib and jupyter) as well, you should instead do:
+To install the recommended packages (matplotlib, jupyter, and ipykernel) as well, you should instead do:

 .. code:: bash